nextgenusfs/funannotate2/docs/installation.rst

 Installing Databases
 -------------------

 Funannotate2 requires several databases to be installed.
-The funannotate2 scripts expect the $FUNANNOTATE2_DB environment variable to be set.
+Note: funannotate2 scripts expect the $FUNANNOTATE2_DB environment variable to be set.
 These can be installed using the following command:

 .. code-block:: bash

-    export FUNANNOTATE2_DB=/path/to/funannotate2_db

     funannotate2 install -d all